In a test of faith, Christians mark Good Friday in isolation

 The chanting of a small group of clerics inside Jerusalem’s Church of the Holy Sepulcher echoed faintly through the heavy wooden doors, as a few people stopped and kneeled outside to pray.
 The centuries-old church, built on the site where Christians believe Jesus was crucified, buried and rose from the dead, is usually packed with pilgrims and tourists.

-Later, four monks in brown robes and blue surgical masks prayed at the stations of the cross along the Via Dolorosa, the ancient route through the Old City where Jesus is believed to have carried the cross before his execution at the hands of the Romans.
-It runs past dozens of souvenir shops, cafes and hostels, nearly all of which are closed.
+Later, three monks in brown robes and blue surgical masks prayed at the stations of the cross along the Via Dolorosa, the ancient route through the Old City where Jesus is believed to have carried the cross before his execution at the hands of the Romans.
+It runs past dozens of shops, cafes, restaurants and hostels, nearly all of which are closed.

 In ordinary times, tens of thousands of pilgrims from around the world retrace Jesus’ steps in the Holy Week leading up to Easter.
 But this year, flights are grounded and religious sites in the Holy Land are closed as authorities try to prevent the spread of the virus.